 - 1. Waste of electrical and electronic equipment (WEEE) is one of the fastest growing waste streams in the EU, with some 9 million tonnes generated in 2005, and expected to grow to more than 12 million tonnes by 2020. - 2.
 WEEE contains a complex mixture of materials and components, which are also partly hazardous.
 Not properly managed WEEE can cause major environmental and health problems.
 Also, the production of electronics requires the use of scarce and expensive resources.
 Regarding hazardous substances in WEEE: - WEEE contains a whole range of hazardous substances such as heavy metals and POPs (BFRs) in significant quantities.
 The uncontrolled release of those substances during disposal and recycling may cause risks to human health and environmental problems. - In the mid-1990s, about 150.000 tons of BFRs were produced annually.
 By the end of the 1990s the produced amount had almost doubled. - In order to limit the impact of hazardous substances to next generations of WEEE, legislative measures were taken within EU.
-RoHS (2002/95/EC) defines threshold values and also stipulates the substitution for the use of some heavy metals and PBDEs and PBBs in new EEE produced for the EU market after July, 1st 2006. - Maximum tolerable mass fractions for PBDEs and PBBs in (waste) plastics are 0.1 wt% (PBB <50mg/kg). - "Monitoring of WEEE plastics in regards to brominated flame retardants using handheld XRF" (Aldrian, Ledersteiger, Pomberger; Waste Management 36 (2015) 297-304) According to this study 3.000 pieces of black (TV) and 1.600 pieces of grey (PC) plastic waste were analysed with handheld XRF technique.
+RoHS (2002/95/EC) defines threshold values and also stipulates the substitution for the use of some heavy metals and PBDEs and PBBs in new EEE produced for the EU market after July, 1st 2006. - Maximum tolerable mass fractions for PBDEs and PBBs in (waste) plastics are 0.1 wt% (PBB <50mg/kg). - "Monitoring of WEEE plastics in regards to brominated flame retardants using handheld XRF" (Aldrian, Ledersteiger, Pomberger; Waste Management 36 (2015) 297-304)According to this study 3.000 pieces of black (TV) and 1.600 pieces of grey (PC) plastic waste were analysed with handheld XRF technique.
 The high percentage of pieces exceeding the legal limit values for PBDEs (15% for TV and 47% for PC waste plastics) emphasises the importance of constant monitoring of this waste stream to ensure compliance with legal provisions.
-The limit value for PBB (50 ppm) was never reached due the fact that these flame-retardants were not used for years. - Due to the extensive usage of BFRs in the recent decades the monitoring of waste plastics in WEEE or separated from WEEE (which are destined for recovery within EU/OECD and in NON-OECD countries) is obligatory.
+The limit value for PBB (50 ppm) was never reached due the fact that these flame retardants were not used for years. - Due to the extensive usage of BFRs in the recent decades the monitoring of waste plastics in WEEE or separated from WEEE (which are destined for recovery within EU/OECD and in NON-OECD countries) is obligatory. - 3.

-- The main aim is to prevent next generation of hazardous wastes by using waste plastics contaminated with PBDEs and PBBs for new plastic products (see requirements of the POP-Regulation and ROHS). - 3.
 The new Directive introduces a collection target of 45% of electronic equipment sold that will apply from 2016 and, as a second step from 2019, a target of 65% of equipment sold, or 85% of WEEE generated.
-The new collection targets agreed will ensure that around 10 million tons, or roughly 20kg per capita, will be separately collected from 2019 onwards.
-Article 11 (in combination with annex V) sets the recycling targets for the different product categories. - 4.
+The new collection targets agreed will ensure that around 10

+- million tons, or roughly 20kg per capita, will be separately collected from 2019 onwards.
+Article 11 (in combination with with annex V) sets the recycling targets for the different product categories. - 4.
 The improvement of collection, treatment and recycling and avoiding illegal export (to countries with poor treatment facilities) of electronics at the end of their life is essential to contribute to a circular economy.